| |

 to run down public distribution systems for food has

-Sri Lanka where this was earlier an integral part of
+like Sri Lanka where this was earlier an integral

-an impact on poor households in general, but it also
+has an impact on poor households in general, but it

-has a very specific gender dimension, as women and girl
+also has a very specific gender dimension, as women

 Loss of livelihood is typically the key shock factor